ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/README.md

 *  Once completed,**The Student Mental Wellness Academic Support System** will feature personalized mental health advice based on self-assessment tests, allowing students to better understand and manage their stress and anxiety levels.
 It will include efficient study techniques tailored to individual needs, along with a comprehensive resource library containing articles and guides on mental health management.
 An online support community will enable students to connect and share experiences, while progress tracking tools will help them monitor their mental health over time.
 Additionally, the system will provide quick access to emergency resources for those in immediate need of assistance, fostering a supportive environment that promotes academic success and well-being

-## Project Overview
-[1-2 paragraphs explaining the purpose of the system, the problem it solves, and who it's for]

 ## Documentation
 - [SPECIFICATION.md](SPECIFICATION.md) - Detailed system specifications and requirements
 - [ARCHITECTURE.md](ARCHITECTURE.md) - System architecture and C4 model diagrams

-## Key Features
-[Brief bullet points of 4-6 main features]

-## Domain
-[Brief description of the educational/academic context]